jessicahirsch/scientific-thinking/_posts/2024-09-15-regression-test-operators-guide.markdown

 **Test Cases**

 It is recommended that you write test cases in advance of automation.
 Preferably at the onset of a new project.
 Consult with the project’s owner.
 They tend to be the individuals deeply familiar with the intended behavior of the shippable code.
 Plain-text languages, like Gherkin, can help translate the language between product owner and engineer.

+**Gherkin**

+Gherkin is a popular language to write test cases, a personal favorite.
+Gherkin is a plain-text testing language in the behavior-driven style.
+It takes the the guesswork out of writing test cases by prompting you with a user, an action and an assertion.
+It reads naturally and yields a shorter time to automate.

+If you recall from Test Scope section, restricting test size becomes beneficial within regression tests.
+Gherkin is meant to be read naturally.

+**Given** _some condition_

+**When** _some action is taken_

+**Then** _there is expected behavior_